dtcenter/METplus/docs/Users_Guide/glossary.rst

      | *Default:*  Varies

    TC_STAT_MATCH_POINTS
-     Specify whether only those points common to both the ADECK and BDECK tracks should be written out or not when using the MET tc_stat tool.Acceptable values: True/False
+     Specify whether only those points common to both the ADECK and BDECK tracks should be written out or not when using the MET tc_stat tool.
+Acceptable values: True/False

      | *Used by:*  TcStat
      | *Family:*  [config]